Jump to content

 1911 - 1914, the Akron era.
 Akro started by jobbering MFCs.

-The earliest known Akro box, plus an early Akro ad.
+The earliest known Akro box, the mailer the box came in, plus an early Akro ad.

 1914, Akro made a very fast move to Clarksburg, WV and quickly went into marble production.